 Handheld Dyson Vacuums

-Are you interested in a Dyson, but have no need for a full-scale, high-powered machine?
+Are you interested in a Dyson but do not need a full-scale, high-powered machine?
 Dyson manufactures handheld vacuums too.

-These are best for light cleaning, or surfaces that a floor vacuum won’t be suited for.
-We can think of surfaces such as the interior of your car, your mattress, or countertops.
+These are best for light cleaning or surfaces for which a floor vacuum won’t be suited.
+This includes the interior of your car, your mattress, or countertops.

 Cordless Dyson Vacuums